medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 * An OpenMRS mediator polls the OpenMRS FHIR API periodically (the default is every minute) and synchronizes resources between the FHIR server and OpenMRS.
 Synchronizing involves comparing the resources from the FHIR server and OpenMRS and forwarding any new or updated data from one to the other.
 This is used both to create CHT data in OpenMRS and to create OpenMRS data in a CHT application.

-## Environments

-run `./starup.sh up-test` to create a test environment with a sample openmrs and cht config.
-You can edit the cht config to test it before deploying to production

 ## Profiling